ThosRTanner/notepad-pp-linter/README.md

 The command will be run and the output will be stored in the named variable, excluding the trailing newline.

 Variables are defined in the order in which they appears in the XML, so later ones can use earlier ones.
 Any of them can use the automatically defined variables.

+#### The `<command>` element

+You will see both here and in the linters section below the use of `<command>` elements which contain a `<program>` element and an `<args>` element.

+These are used to run the chosen programs.
+The specified program will be run with the specified arguments.
+Both will have any environment variables (like `%UserProfile%`) expanded before the program is executed.
+It is recommended for `<args>` elements that you enclose environment variables in double quotes in case the expansion contains spaces.
+However, you should NOT do that for `<program>` elements.

+Whitespace in the `<args>` element will be trimmed from the start and end, and compacted to a single white space so you can make your xml moderately readable.

 ### Linters